SkylineCommunications/dataminer-docs/connector-help/connector_help/Belgacom_Blackout_Notifier.md

 # Belgacom Blackout Notifier

-With this driver it is possible to gather information regarding monitored blackouts.
+With this connector it is possible to gather information regarding monitored blackouts.

 ## About

-This driver will read an FTP file containing the information regarding the blackouts, process that information, and show it to the user.
+This connector will read an FTP file containing the information regarding the blackouts, process that information, and show it to the user.

 ## Installation and configuration